ncphillips/makersasylum.com/memberships.md

     3. Meet new people

     How many: 5 members/month on a renewal basis.
 Help us understand you better by filling a form
-- template: title
-  title: 12-day pass
-- template: body-copy
-  content: 12-day pass is a flexible day-pass subscription plan which you can subscribe
-    to based on your needs.
-Use it in one go or within 3 months time.
-It's up to you.
-    Commitment issues, resolved!
-- template: buckets
-  buckets:
-  - title: 12-day pass
-    description: Valid for 3 months
-    fees:
-    - name: ''
-      amount: '4900'
 published: false

 ---